samboy/MaraDNS/deadwood-github/tools/coLunacyDNS/README.md

 coLunacyDNS, likewise, can only send `A` (IPv4 IP) and `AAAA` (IPv6 IP) requests to upstream servers.
-While coLunacyDNS can process and forward IPv6 DNS records, coLunacyDNS can only bind to an IPv4 IP, and can only send DNS queries via IPv4.
+While coLunacyDNS can process and forward IPv6 DNS records, and while coLunacyDNS can bind to IPv4 and IPv6 IPs, it can not send queries to upstream DNS servers via IPv6, and `coLunacyDNS` must always have an IPv4 address to bind to.

 # The API available to the Lua script